DanielBMarkham/Info-Ops3/manuscript/backmatter.md

 {id: definition-life}
 life
-: bits of consciousness assembled inside a boundary, such that if the boundary is broken the bits of consciousness do not continue in the way they did before and never can resume that pattern afterwards.
+: bits of consciousness assembled inside a boundary, such that if the boundary is broken the bits of consciousness do not continue in the way they did before never resume that pattern afterwards.
 Two lifeforms (boundaries) side-by-side given the same input and environment will over time result in both a different number of bits of consciousness and a different pattern of acitivty inside the boundary, although many similarities may exist (similar lifeforms or species)

 {id: definition-sentience}